 and here they come, the angels from Arcrturus,

-here come the Humpback whales, the seals, the singers, the gospel choirs and kindergarten theater troupes, the Harpo Marxes, the French, the Indians, The Native Americans, the artists in Portland, the artists in Tokyo, in the old world Tokyo and the one of tomorrow, the one not haunted by the rays of his screen.
+Here come the Humpback whales, the seals, the singers, the gospel choirs and kindergarten theater troupes, the Harpo Marxes, the French, the Indians, The Native Americans, the artists in Portland, the artists in Tokyo, in the old world Tokyo and the one of tomorrow, the one not haunted by the rays of the screen.
+And then, even the haunted, and even their ghosts.

 Here come the waves, the blue and red waves, the morphing figures, the dancing shiva flames of acceptance, tolerance, the removal of all fear and soot from our body chimneys.